> Who is the Clearinghouse?

 - Research Center: Through aggregated longitudinal data outcomes reporting, the Research Center facilitates better educational policy decisions leading to improved student outcomes.
 The Clearinghouse periodically produces several aggregate reports on student enrollment, movement, and other important student outcomes.
 Learn more at: https://nscresearchcenter.org/.

 - Postsecondary Student Data: The Clearinghouse uses the enrollment information it receives from Participating Institutions for the financial aid‐related services outlined above, as well as additional degree information it receives from Participating Institutions, to provide verification services to eligible requestors (“Postsecondary Requestors”).
-When you apply for a product, service, or employment that depends on your enrollment or graduation status, the provider of that product, service, or employment may contact the Clearinghouse to verify the enrollment, degree, or professional certification information you have provided in your application.
+When you apply for a product, service, or employment that depends on your enrollment or graduation status, the provider of that product, service, or employment may contact the Clearinghouse to verify the enrollment, degree, or other credential information you have provided in your application.
 On behalf of Participating Institutions, we will compare the information provided by the Postsecondary Requestor with the education record information we received from your Participating Institution to verify the information that you provided in your application, which can assist the Postsecondary Requestor in determining your eligibility for the product, service, or employment.

 We never release any information about you for the purpose of targeted advertising.

 The Clearinghouse delivers student transcripts to third parties only with a student’s consent or, if another valid FERPA exception applies, at the direction of the Participating Institution.
-Your institution electronically sends the Clearinghouse your transcript, which we securely transmit to the recipient(s) you have authorized (we employ electronic and print‐to‐mail transmission systems from which you may select), such as another educational institution or a prospective employer.
+Your institution electronically sends the Clearinghouse your transcript, which we securely transmit to the recipient(s) identified in the order (we employ electronic and print‐to‐mail transmission systems from which you may select), such as another educational institution or a prospective employer.
 As part of the electronic transcript delivery methods offered by the Clearinghouse, a transcript may be temporarily maintained by us until delivered and accessed by the recipient of the transcript order.